Catgirls-Corporation/Nyatastic-Legals/Privacy Policy.md

 # Privacy Policy
 ##### Last updated: 16/04/2024

-Jhhspace Inc. ("us", "we", or "our") operates Nyatastic (the "Service").
+Jhhspace Inc. ("us", "we", or "our") or Catgirls Corporation ("us", "we", or "our") operates Nyatastic (the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of Personal Information when you use our Service.

 We will not use or share your information with anyone except as described in this Privacy Policy.